brief-ds/brief-ds.github.io/_posts/2025-08-12-arm64-floating-point.md

 ![a64 floating point registers](/assets/arm64/a64_fp_registers.png)

+## Floating point registers preserved by the callee function
+Certain registers need to stay the same at the exit as at the entry of a function/subroutine being called (callee).

+The first eight registers, v0-v7, are used to pass argument values into a subroutine and to return result values from a function.
+They may also be used to hold intermediate values within a routine (but, in general, only between subroutine calls).

+Registers v8-v15 must be preserved by a callee across subroutine calls; the remaining registers (v0-v7, v16-v31) do not need to be preserved (or should be preserved by the caller).
+Additionally, only the bottom 64 bits of each value stored in v8-v15 need to be preserved; it is the responsibility of the caller to preserve larger values.
+[Procedure Call Standard for Aarch64 6.1.2 SIMD and Floating-Point registers](https://github.com/ARM-software/abi-aa/blob/main/aapcs64/aapcs64.rst#simd-and-floating-point-registers)

 ## Project Overview
 In previous posts, normally at last of execution we ask the Linux `exit()` to return an integer result.
 But in this post we'll do pointing point arithmetic, so we have to change the game plan -- we'll use the C function `printf()` to print out the floating number.